Stars1233/circuitpython-weekly-newsletter/_drafts/template.md

 - [ ] All images 550w max only
 - [ ] Link "View this email in your browser."

-Last changed: October 24 - simplified contributing per Dan
+Last changed: October 31 - add 2026 event bullets

 News Sources